Air-sea rescue: Germany

 The first multiple air-sea rescue operation occurred on 18 December 1939.
 A group of 24 British Vickers Wellington medium bombers were frustrated by low clouds and fog in their mission to bomb Wilhelmshaven, and they turned for home.
 The formation attracted the energetic attention of Luftwaffe pilots flying Bf 109 fighter aircraft as well as Bf 110 heavy fighters, and more than half of the Wellingtons went down in the North Sea.
 German Seenotdienst rescue boats based at Hörnum worked with He 59s to save some twenty British airmen from the icy water.

 In 1940, the Seenotdienst added bases in Denmark, the Netherlands and France.
 The Heinkel He 59s were painted white in June, with red crosses to indicate emergency services.
 A few French seaplanes were modified for rescue and attached to the organization.
 In response to the heavy toll of German air action against Great Britain, Adolf Galland recommended that German pilots in trouble over the ocean make an emergency water landing in their aircraft instead of bailing out and parachuting down.
 The aircraft each carried an inflatable rubber raft which would help the airmen avoid hypothermia from continued immersion in the cold water, and increase the time available for rescue.
 British fighters such the Supermarine Spitfire and the Hawker Hurricane did not carry inflatable rafts, only lifejackets which were little help against the cold.

-HSL 130 picking up a RAF Halifax crew off the Isle of Wight, 1942.
+A British HSL 130 picking up a RAF Halifax crew off the Isle of Wight, 1942.